nmelnick/elementary-freebsd/README.md

 * Elementary AppCenter is designed for Debian packages and Flatpaks, so probably won't be useful or worth it.
 It may be something more modular than I am expecting, so this could change categories some day.
+* wingpanel-indicator-network relies on NetworkManager, which does not exist
 * Porting feedback would not be fair, the elementary team is absolutely not going to care about bugs on FreeBSD.